-- a) Describe the planned visitor serving amenities. - b) How will your visitor serving amenity communicate the significance and value of the resource? - c) Describe the project's geographic location in relation to the resources, subjects, structures, places or collection of objects to be interpreted. - d) Will the amenity address themes not interpreted in existing facilities?
-Describe. - e) Describe any future actions needed beyond the scope of this project to fully address your goals.
+- a) Describe the planned conservation and interpretive enhancements. - b) How will your visitor serving amenity communicate the significance and value of the resource? - c) Describe the Project's geographic location in relation to the resources, subjects, structures, places or collection of objects to be interpreted. - d) Will the amenity address themes not interpreted in existing facilities?
+Describe. - e) Describe any future actions needed beyond the scope of this Project to fully address your goals.